iPaper/ipaper.github.io/pages/integration--iframing-flipbooks.md

 Dynamically resizing the div will work.
 Do make sure you resize the outer and not the iframe.

 ### Removing the iPaper User Interface
-To remove the iPaper userinterface, look under the "Basic Settings" tab when editing the settings for an iPaper.
-All JavaScript events will still be fired, even without the user interface present.
+To remove the iPaper userinterface, go to <b>Settings > Design > Layout > Hide Standard UI</b>.
+Or have a look at http://docs.ipaper.io/integration/query-string-parameters All JavaScript events will still be fired, even without the user interface present.

 {% include note.html content="Removing the standard user interface is only supported in HTML iPapers."%}